Kieron Cadogan: Aldershot Town

 On 29 September 2012, Cadogan joined Aldershot Town on a short-term three-month contract.

 On 15 January 2013, after making 15 starts for Aldershot Town and assisting eight goals Cadogan was rewarded with an 18-month extended contract.
 Manager Dean Holdsworth said "I am absolutely delighted with this signing.
 Since joining us Kieron has grown in confidence and really adapted to our style of play.
 His quality of deliveries has been superb and he will improve because he is hungry to do so.
 I am delighted he has committed to the club".
 Cadogan showed his quality in assisting strikers from the wing.
 In particular during an FA cup game on 5 January 2013 at home to Rotherham.
 Cadogan got a hat trick of assists, setting up all three goals for Danny Hylton.
 The 3–1 win took Aldershot into the fourth round of the FA Cup for the first time, before eventually going out to Championship side Middlesbrough.

 At the end of the 2012–13 season, when Aldershot Town were relegated from The Football League, Cadogan was one of thirteen players to be made redundant in the wake of the club's administration.
 Cadogan featured 28 times, making 25 starts and the topped the assists chart for Aldershot Town that season.

 Barnet

 On 5 October 2013, Cadogan joined Barnet.
 Cadogan left Barnet on 22 April 2014 after making 23 appearances in the league.

 GAIS

-On 11 August 2014, Cadogan signed a season-long deal with Swedish Superettan club GAIS.
+On 11 August 2014, following an unsuccessful trial with Scottish Championship winners Dundee, where he started in a 2–0 victory over English champions Manchester City, Cadogan signed a season-long deal with Swedish Superettan club GAIS.